HarryDulaney/deezer-web-app/README.md

 <hr>
 <h3><strong> About:</strong></h3>
 <h4><i>Search content from your favorite recording artist's and musicians.
 This is a web application I built in 2020, that
-consumes the Deezer Open-Source API to server, discographies, album artwork, album info, and song clips.
-It is currently deployed on a hobby Dyno on Heroku.
-Click 'LAUNCH NOW' and search for your favorite music. </i></h4>
+consumes Deezer's Open-Source API.
+Users can interact with recording artist discographies, album artwork, album info, song clips, and more.
+It is deployed on Heroku.
+Click 'LAUNCH NOW' and try searching for your favorite music. </i></h4>
 <hr>